fluxcd/flagger/docs/gitbook/tutorials/traefik-progressive-delivery.md

     ) * 100
 ```

-Edit the canary analysis and add the latency check:
+Edit the canary analysis and add the not found error rate check:

 ```yaml
   analysis: